 Grey Spots Promotion in the City of Bocholt

-In areas where expansion is not profitable and a market failure is identified, the federal government and the Länder provide support with broadband funding (federal funding programme Gigabit).
-The Grey Spots Programme (so-called Light Grey Spots) is aimed at private households for which less than 100 Mbit/s are technically reliably available for download.
-In addition, socio-economic focal points, which include businesses and farms in particular, are generally eligible for funding regardless of a take-up threshold, as long as they are not already gigabit-capable.
+In areas where expansion is not profitable and a market failure is identified, the federal government and the federal states provide support with broadband funding (federal funding programme Gigabit).
+The grey areas programme (so-called light grey areas) is aimed at private households with less than 100 Mbit/s technically reliable download speeds.
+In addition, socio-economic focal points, which include companies and agricultural businesses in particular, are generally eligible for funding regardless of a take-up threshold, as long as they are not already gigabit-capable.

-The city of Bocholt has received a preliminary notice of approval for the funding project.
-Approximately 1,000 addresses outside the inner-city core area are expected to be upgraded.
-In the next step, the fibre optic expansion will be put out to tender by the city of Bocholt in an extensive Europe-wide tendering procedure.
+The city of Bocholt has received a provisional approval notice for the funding project.
+Around 1,000 addresses outside the city centre core area are expected to be expanded.
+In the next step, the fibre optic expansion will be put out to tender by the city of Bocholt in an extensive Europe-wide tendering process.
 The contract is expected to be awarded at the end of May 2024.
-After that, it will be possible to make statements on a differentiated time schedule.
+After that, statements on a differentiated schedule can be made.

-For more information on the federal Gigabit funding, please visit the website of the project management organisation atene KOM.
+Further information on the federal Gigabit funding programme can be found on the website of the aconium project management agency.